ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 3. Exports data to external files for later use in data importing to Altibase with iLoader.
 4. Provides parallel execution options to shorten the migration process.
 By default, Migration Center automatically balances data migration load between a number of threads and also enables the user to manually split data over multiple threads.
 5. Supports data type mapping of different data types between heterogeneous databases.
 Provides default type mapping for convenience and user-defined data type mapping for flexibility.
-6. Provides GUI mode for better usability and CLI mode for special circumstances.
+6. Provides GUI mode for better usability and CLI mode.
 7. For schema migration, enables the user to modify DDL SQL statements for migrating database objects.

 ### System Requirements